 As promised, we were treated to live music, a small group of older gentlemen playing string instruments.
 They played the type of music you’d expect to hear in a French film, and one song that I assume from the reaction of the crowd was the French national anthem.

 I loved that everyone was dressed up- some people with an over the top costume with stripes and berets, some just influenced by the simplicity and classic timelessness of French style.
-Everyone, some ladies I waited in the bathroom line with pointed out, had beautiful shoes (except yours truly, who was wearing the same shoes pictured in the With Sparkling Eyes heading- parts of the soles are beginning to peel off, but I wore them in Paris!).
+Everyone, some ladies I waited in the bathroom line with pointed out, had beautiful shoes (except yours truly, who was wearing the same 15$ sandals I’d survived most of the summer in… parts of the soles are beginning to peel off, but I wore them in Paris!).

 There was also, of course, French food.
-We headed inside the cafe and ordered some pain au fromage et confiture de tomate, vin rouge, et des macarons chocolat!
+I headed inside the cafe and ordered some pain au fromage et confiture de tomate, vin rouge, et des macarons chocolat!